-- 35. A recent noteworthy development in relation to Australian Stock Exchange (ASX)-required disclosures is the establishment of the ASX Corporate Governance Council, and the issue of Principles of Good Corporate Governance and Best Practice Recommendations.
+- 35. The Australian Stock Exchange (ASX)-required disclosures established the ASX Corporate Governance Council, and issued the Corporate Governance Principles and Recommendations, most recently updated in March 2014.
 In relation to these principles: - A. All companies governed by the Corporations Act 2001 must abide by these principles and recommendations. - B. The Australian Accounting Standards Board (AASB) has incorporated the principles and recommendations into the Accounting Framework. - C. All ASX-listed companies are compelled by law to comply in entirety with these principles and recommendations. - D. All ASX-listed companies must follow these principles and recommendations, and where they have not, they must identify the fact that they have not and give reasons for not following them.